Startups vs Local Businesses

 Oops!
 Something went wrong while submitting the form.

+Local businesses also execute a known business model.
 Restaurants make money by selling food and dining experiences to local customers.
 Barber shops make money by selling haircut services to men nearby.
-Their models are known and competitive, so they compete on efficiency with similar businesses their local area.
+These models are known and competitive.
+Startups, by contrast, don't know initially which business model they'll execute.

 1. Getting new customers.

-2. Maximizing customer lifetime value.
+2. Maximizing customer lifetime value (LTV).

 3. Reducing their cost to operate, or to offer each incremental service.

-And the prizes for these contests is where things get interesting.
-The top grossing pizzeria in Milwaukee generates $5,500,000 in annual sales and 15% of that is profit ($825,000).
+The top-grossing pizzeria in Milwaukee generates $5,500,000 in annual sales and 15% of that is profit ($825,000).

-But the average pizzeria owner in Milwaukee generates $445,721 in annual sales and 7% of that is profit ($31,200) even though it cost over $200,000 to initially open.
-Those economics make it a bad investment of time and money for the owners.
+But the average pizzeria owner in Milwaukee generates $445,721 in annual sales.
+Only 7% is profit ($31,200), even though it cost ~$200,000 to get started.
+Those economics make it a bad investment for the owners.

 The product is unknown.
 The customer is unknown.
 The business model is unknown.

-The company is worth 238% more in 500% less time.
+The company is worth 238% more, in 500% less time.

-Of course, AirBNB is not alone.
-This is how all of the most successful startups compare relatively to all of the most successful businesses.
-The best ones make the founders much more wealthy in a lot less time.
-There’s a catch, though.
+Of course, Airbnb is not alone.
+This is how successful startups compare with successful local businesses.
+The best startups make the founders much wealther in much less time.
+The top 1% of startups enrich their owners far more than even the top 1% of local businesses.

-1) More probable (modest) success
+1) Probable (modest) success

 2) Faster social status